FolkerKinzel/IncVersion/README.md

 **Replace `netcoreapp3.1` with one of your build targets**, if NetCore 3.1 is not among them.
 To find the correct naming of your build target, open your project file in the text editor: Your build target is the content of the property `TargetFramework`.
-If it's a multitargeting project, the build targets are under `TargetFrameworks`: Choose one!
+If it's a multitargeting project, the build targets belong to `TargetFrameworks`: Choose one!

 *The post build event explained:*
 * _`if $(ConfigurationName) == Release` causes IncVersion to be invoked only if you build the Release-Configuration.
 You may remove this, if you like